taviroquai/ReactObservableStore/README.md

 ## Development (`src`, `lib` and the build process)

-NOTE: known dev dependencies [bug](https://github.com/JedWatson/generator-react-component/issues/15)

 **NOTE:** The source code for the component is in `src`.
-A transpiled CommonJS version (generated with Babel) is available in `lib` for use with node.js, browserify and webpack.
-A UMD bundle is also built to `dist`, which can be included without the need for any build system.
+A transpiled CommonJS version (generated with Gulp+Babel) is available in `lib` for use with node.js, browserify and webpack.
+The example bundle is also built to `dist`.

-To build, watch and serve the examples (which will also watch the component source), run `npm start`.
-If you just want to watch changes to `src` and rebuild `lib`, run `npm run watch` (this is useful if you are working with `npm link`).
+To build, watch and serve the examples (which will also watch the component source), run `npm run build`.
+If you just want to watch changes to `src` and rebuild `lib`, run `npm run watch`.

 ## License